SolraBizna/ars-emu/HARDWARE.md

 | Audio      | 135MHz/2816 | 47.940340909...kHz | 47896.875Hz | Core/256  |
 | Colorburst | 39375KHz/11 |   3.57954545...MHz |         N/A | Core*7/24 |

+A PAL version of the console was never planned.
+It likely would have had slightly different clocks.

 # Memory Map

 A15 might as well be an active-high "cartridge select" signal.